Introduction

 Example time frame:

-• Week 1: Proposal accepted.
-Meet to confirm project plan.
+- Week 1: Proposal accepted; meeting to confirm project plan.

-• Week 6: Final delivery, handover, and training.
+- Week 6: Final delivery, complete handover, and training session.

 Project Terms

-Set out any project expectations you have for the client, i.e. information they’ll need to provide to you, and by when, so that you can do your work.
+Outline any expectations you have for the client, including what information they’ll need to provide and by when, so you can perform your tasks effectively.

 Talk about ownership and copyright in respect of the work produced for the client.
 Will you own the copyright?
 Or is it released to the client upon project completion and receipt of full payment?